teobsn/automata-simulator/README.md

 # Automaton Emulator

-A Python-based emulator for Deterministic Finite Automata (DFA) and Non-deterministic Finite Automata (NFA).
+A Python-based emulator for Deterministic Finite Automata (DFA), Non-deterministic Finite Automata (NFA), and Pushdown Automata (PDA).

 ## Features

-- **DFA and NFA Simulation**: Support for both types of finite automata.
+- **DFA, NFA, and PDA Simulation**: Support for three types of automata.
+- **Interactive Mode**: Step-by-step simulation for DFA.
 - **Batch Processing**: Run multiple input strings against an automaton using a list file.
 - **Custom Specification Language**: Easy-to-read format for defining automata.
 - **Flexible Output**: Results can be printed to the console or saved to a file.